gruntwork-io/docs/docs/foundations/landing-zone/add-aws-account.md

 :::note

-If you have configured GitHub Actions in your `infrastructure-live` repository with an [Account Factory workflow](https://LINK-TO-VALID-DOC), you can invoke that workflow via the GitHub UI or programmatically.
+If you have configured GitHub Actions in your `infrastructure-live` repository with a Gruntwork Landing Zone Account Factory workflow, you can invoke that workflow via the GitHub UI or programmatically.
 This workflow will automatically create the account request file and open a pull request on your behalf.
 After doing so, jump to [step 3](#3-review-and-merge-the-account-request-pr).

 :::